-What makes a trademark unique, and which varieties are the most effective?
+What makes a trademark the strongest?

 You should avoid using terminology like “green,” “kush,” “cannabis,” “420,” “THC,” “Mary Jane,” and “weed” in the cannabis sector because they are overused.

 The stronger your trademark is, the better.
 Distinctive marks are regarded strong since they are the most difficult to challenge.

 - Fanciful.
 Because they are created solely to serve as a trademark, fanciful trademarks are usually the most unique and difficult to challenge.

 - Arbitrary.
 Arbitrary trademarks have their own identity.
 These strong marks are made up of a common word that has nothing to do with the product or service for which the trademark is being utilized.
-Level Blends and ROAM are two examples.

 - Suggestive.
 Suggestive marks are used to indicate a feature of a product or service.
 Because it frequently alludes at the product or service, this form of logo is useful for marketing and advertising.

 - Descriptive.
 Adjectives that characterize a product or service are commonly used as descriptive marks.
 This covers words with a geographic origin, surnames, and alternate spellings.

 - Generic.
 Generic terms are used to represent a category or type of goods or service, and they are never protected as trademarks.

-Because these types are less distinct, they are easier to challenge (but widely used in the cannabis industry).
+Because these types are less distinctive, they are easier to challenge for being able to provide protection to your business, but they are still widely used in the cannabis industry.

 Federal cannabis trademarks

-Marijuana is a controlled substance under the Controlled Substances Act (“CSA”), therefore selling, purchasing, or using it is unlawful at the federal level, even if it is legal in your city or state.
-As a result, any name, product, or other asset that violates the law will be denied trademark registration by the USPTO.
 “The fact that the supply of a product or service may be permissible within a state is immaterial to the matter of federal registration when it is prohibited under federal law,” according to the Trademark Manual of Examining Procedure.
-Any trademarks that cover cannabis or its byproducts will continue to be refused as long as cannabis is prohibited under the CSA.

 With the exclusion of dietary supplements, foods, beverages, and pet treats, hemp-derived goods and/or CBD products, as well as ancillary products or services, may be eligible for trademark registration if they meet the CSA’s 0.3 percent THC requirement for hemp.

 State cannabis trademarks

 While your state’s cannabis trademark authority is confined to the state’s geographical borders, this is a significant improvement above common law rights in terms of protection.

 Businesses have a variety of problems when it comes to trademark registration for cannabis products, but it is vital to take the required procedures to protect your brand and maintain quality and safety.